Roh727an/EveBook/README.md

 # Evebook 🎟️

-Evebook is a **web-based event booking platform** developed as part of a 3rd-year project by a team of five members.
+Evebook is a **web-based event booking platform** developed as part of a 3rd-year project by a team of six members.
 The primary goal of Evebook is to help users easily discover, organize, and book events in a seamless manner.
 With a focus on delivering an interactive and user-friendly experience, Evebook caters to both event organizers and attendees, providing a range of features to simplify the event management process.

 ## Key Features 🌟